 Most activities generate noise and practicable and reasonable measures should be made to minimise the level of noise generated.

-The Noise Policy has specific provision in relation to the following types of noise:
+The LN&LC Act has specific provision in relation to the following types of noise:

 - domestic noise